MarcosSC33/Desafio-Target-Sistemas/README.md

-# Resolução dos Desafios.
+# Resolution of Challenges.
-## Cada pasta contem os códigos da resolução do respectivo desafio.
+## Each folder contains the codes of the resolution of the respective challenge.
-## A linguagem utilizada foi Java.
+## The language used was Java.
-## OBS.: No Desafio do faturamento diário da distribuidora(questão 3), no cálculo do menor faturamento diário, foram desconsiderados os dias em que não houve faturamento.
+## OBS.: In the daily billing challenge of the distributor (question 3), in the calculation of the lowest daily billing, the days in which there was no billing were disregarded.